Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Methodology

+where $L_{\mathcal{A}}$ and $L_0$ denote the Gaussian likelihood contributions from the informative sources and the target data, respectively, and $\pi(\bm\vartheta)$ denotes the joint prior distribution induced by the continuous shrinkage hierarchy on the regression coefficients together with the hyperpriors on the associated shrinkage parameters and error variances.
+Posterior inference for the target coefficients $\boldsymbol{\beta} = \bm w^{(\mathcal{A})} + \boldsymbol{\delta}$ can be carried out via Markov Chain Monte Carlo (MCMC) sampling from the posterior distribution in \eqref{eq:posterior_compact_Aknown}.

-\subsubsection{Oracle BLAST Algorithm}
+\subsection{Oracle BLAST Algorithm}

-Algorithm~\ref{algAknown} outlines our proposed Gibbs sampling procedure for estimating the target regression coefficients $\bm\beta$ in the oracle version of the BLAST framework, which we refer to as Oracle BLAST.
-The algorithm jointly samples the source coefficients $\bm{w}^{\mathcal{A}}$ and the contrast vector $\bm\delta$ from their respective normal full conditionals, with posterior samples of $\bm\beta$ obtained as the sum $\bm{w}^{\mathcal{A}} + \bm\delta$.
-The explicit parameter expressions for these conditional distributions are provided in online Appendix A.
+The hierarchical model in (\ref{eq:posterior_compact_Aknown}) admits a convenient Metropolis-within-Gibbs sampling procedure for obtaining joint posterior samples of the parameters of interest.
+Algorithm~\ref{algAknown} outlines the proposed sampler for estimating the target regression coefficients $\bm{\beta}$ in the oracle version of the BLAST framework, which we refer to as Oracle BLAST.
+The algorithm jointly samples the source coefficients $\bm{w}^{(\mathcal{A})}$ and the contrast vector $\bm{\delta}$ from their respective full conditional distributions, with posterior samples of $\bm{\beta}$ obtained as the sum $\bm{w}^{(\mathcal{A})} + \bm{\delta}$.

-By adopting the Bayesian shrinkage framework outlined in Section \ref{sec:BayesShrink}, we can leverage efficient sampling techniques for the regression parameters such as that in \citet{Bhattacharya2016FastRegression} for Gaussian scale-mixture priors, which has computational complexity $\mathcal{O}(n^2p)$ and is well-suited for large $p$ settings.
-The shrinkage parameters can be sampled via a Gibbs, Metropolis-Hastings (MH), or accept-reject (AR) steps.
-One also may choose $\nu_j^{\bm w}$ and $\nu_{j}^{\bm\delta}$ to have the same functional form, allowing the same sampling strategy to be reused for both sets of shrinkage parameters or choose them to be distinct based on additional prior knowledge.
+The full conditional distributions for both the anchoring coefficients and the contrast parameters are Gaussian, yielding conjugate updates within the Gibbs framework.
+For example, the conditional distribution of the shared anchoring coefficients, $\bm{w}^{(\mathcal{A})}$, takes the form